Varadhan's formula, conditioned diffusions, and local volatilities: Applications: asymptotics of local volatilities

 \subsection{Small-time behavior and Berestycki, Busca and Florent \cite{BBFstochVol2004} asymptotics of efficient volatility revisited}

-The short time behavior of the local volatility function obtained from the projection of stochastic volatility was addressed by Berestycki, Busca and Florent \cite[section 5]{BBFstochVol2004}, who use local volatility as an intermediate step in the computation of the implied volatility of European options.
-Using Theorem \ref{t:conditionalLawStochVol}, one can give a generalization a their result, formulated for stochastic volatility models with bounded and uniformly elliptic coefficients, to hypoelliptic models with unbounded coefficients.
+The short time behavior of the local volatility function obtained as a projection of stochastic volatility was addressed by Berestycki, Busca and Florent \cite[section 5]{BBFstochVol2004}, who use local volatility as an intermediate step in the computation of the implied volatility of European options.
+Using Theorem \ref{t:conditionalLawStochVol}, one can give a generalization of their result, stated for stochastic volatility models with bounded and uniformly elliptic coefficients, to hypoelliptic models with unbounded coefficients.